mofe-stack/PeerConf/README.md

 ## running it

-two cells, in order. cell 1 starts the server and waits for it to come up while cell 2 does the run.
+two cells run in order. cell 1 starts the server and waits for it to come up while cell 2 does the run.

 ```